argoproj/argo-workflows/examples/README.md

 ## Output Parameters

 Output parameters provide a general mechanism to use the result of a step as a parameter rather than as an artifact.
-This allows you to use the result from any type of step, not just a `script` for conditional tests, loops, and arguments.
-Output parameters work similarly to `script result` except that the vaule of the output parameter is set to the contents of a generated file rather than the contents of `stdout`.
+This allows you to use the result from any type of step, not just a `script`, for conditional tests, loops, and arguments.
+Output parameters work similarly to `script result` except that the value of the output parameter is set to the contents of a generated file rather than the contents of `stdout`.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow